o11n/whatsapp-mcp/README.md

 ## Technical Details

-1. Claude sends requests to the Python MCP server
+1. Claude sends requests to the Go MCP server
 2. The MCP server queries the Go bridge for WhatsApp data or directly to the SQLite database
-3. The Go accesses the WhatsApp API and keeps the SQLite database up to date
+3. The Go bridge accesses the WhatsApp API and keeps the SQLite database up to date
 4. Data flows back through the chain to Claude
 5. When sending messages, the request flows from Claude through the MCP server to the Go bridge and to WhatsApp

 ## Troubleshooting

-- If you encounter permission issues when running uv, you may need to add it to your PATH or use the full path to the executable.
-- Make sure both the Go application and the Python server are running for the integration to work properly.
+- Make sure both the Go WhatsApp bridge and the Go MCP server are running for the integration to work properly.

 ### Authentication Issues